harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

 **Water Sensing** :	When the base of the stick touches any water or liquid element, a buzzer rings.
 This was done using the Soil Moisture Hygrometer Detection Module for Arduino. [_Video Link_]()

 **Stick Searching** : When the blind needs to search for his stick, he could press an IR Remote button.
-This will ring a ringtone on the stick.
+This will ring a ringtone at the active buzzer on the stick.
 The sound of this ringtone will enable the blind to search for his stick. [_Video Link_]()

 **Smart Decision Making** : If all three features need to be triggered at the same time then the priority is given as :